Adldap2/Adldap2/docs/quick-start.md

     // Or create a new query object.
     $query = $search->newQuery();

+    // Perform a query.
     $results = $search->where('...')->get();

     // Create a new LDAP object.
     $user =  $provider->make()->user();

+    // Set a model's attribute.
     $user->cn = 'John Doe';

-    if ($user->save()) {
+    // Persist the changes to your AD server. if ($user->save()) {
         // User was saved!
     }